BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 #### Updating a Workspace

 Inside any `Studio`, under a `Workspace` tab label, click on the `Edit` link.
-Then you'll be provided with a dialogue where you can review and edit the `Workspace` configuration.
+Then you'll be provided with a dialog where you can review and edit the `Workspace` configuration.

 - `Select View`: The view of which to pair with _each `Dashboard` inside the follow transfer list_.
 The `Dashboard` queries will be run against the `View` listed inside this box.
 For now, using this Edit form, you can only pair one `View` for all `Dashboards`.
 If you were to create the configurations manually, you can pair each `Dashboard` with a different `View`.
 - `Add or Remove Dashboards`: Add or remove a `Dashboard` to the collection in your `Workspace` configuration.
 The `Dashboards` listed are all the available non-deprecated ones in the project.